-This document was last updated on October 26, 1996 by George Robertson, who borrowed it from Marc H. Brown, who borrowed it from the CHI96 - Videos/Guide for Successful Submissions.
-That document was written by Mark Chignell and Catherine Plaisant, who based it on versions written by previous CHI and CSCW Video Chairs.
+This document was last updated on Feb 16, 1999 by Ari Rapkin, who inherited it from Marc H. Brown, who borrowed it from the CHI96 - Videos/Guide for Successful Submissions.
+That document was written by Mark Chignell and Catherine Plaisant, who based it on previous versions writen by previous CHI and CSCW Video Chairs.

 Video is a great way for showing reviewers the look and feel of your application.
 Much of the work at UIST involves highly interactive applications and examples that are difficult to capture using words and static images.
 To misquote the cliche, if a picture is worth a thousand words, then a good video can be worth many more still.